ExistensialReset/flowmosr/guides/economics/LOW-INCOME_PATHWAYS.md

-# LOW-INCOME PATHWAY – A Guide to Flow
+# LOW-INCOME PATHWAYS – A Guide to Flow

 **Version:** 3.0
 **Status:** Revised